-Author of Torn Apart, about the Japanese internment in WWII Canada.
-Writer-in-residence at Vancouver’s Historic Joy Kogawa House (September 2017).
-Writers’ Union member.
-150-kilometre distance from Toronto. $175.00 per session.
-Travel costs by public transit would apply outside Toronto, as Susan does not drive.
+Writers’ Union of Canada member.
+Author of Torn Apart: The Internment Diary of Mary Kobayashi, about the uprooting and incarceration of Japanese Canadians in WWII.
+Writer-in-residence at Vancouver’s Historic Joy Kogawa House (Fall 2017).
+150-km distance from Toronto. $175.00 per session (no HST).
+Travel costs by public transit apply outside Toronto.

-Susan begins with a short introduction explaining how the research and writing of her first book, Torn Apart, has changed her life.
-As a third-generation Japanese Canadian, the history of her people held little interest for her until she approached it from a personal view.
-Hearing stories from her mother and other family members, as well as others not related to her, Susan now realizes that history is more than what happened in the past—it’s what we choose to remember.
+Susan begins her presentation by explaining how the research and writing of Torn Apart has changed her life.
+A third-generation Japanese Canadian, Susan had been indifferent to her heritage until she approached it from a personal view.
+Hearing stories from her mother and other family members, Susan now realizes that history is much more than what happened in the past—it’s what we choose to remember.